MichaelCurrin/node-project-template/README.md

 ## Preview

-_This is a placeholder section for a screenshot of your shiny new app_.
+_This is a placeholder section for a screenshot of your shiny new web app or CLI tool_.

 <!-- TODO Replace sample.png in the repo with your own image and then remove the indentation to turn this from a code block to actual markdown image. -->